Bartolí on Fascist Spain

 Censorship of the Press and the Arts, Education, and Socialization of the Youth

-One of the main themes of antifascist humor was Spanish censorship, which allowed for the control of the public sphere.
-The Law of the Press (1938) gave all control of press censorship, which became a mere apparatus of Franco’s propaganda.
-By 1940, the Press of the Movement was formally instituted, and not only did the Falange have control over publications, and in the 1940s there was also a proliferation of fascist imperialist literature in Spain, despite the failed negotiation with Hitler for Spain to enter the Second World War (Crumbaugh and Santiáñez 33).
-Bartolí’s graphic art denounced the regime’s censorship of the press and the arts.
+Antifascist satire attacked Spanish censorship, which controlled the public sphere.
+The Law of the Press (1938) gave the regime complete control over the press, which became a mere apparatus of Franco’s propaganda.
+By 1940, the Press of the Movement was formally instituted, and not only did the Falange have control over publications, but in the 1940s, there was also a proliferation of fascist imperialist literature in Spain, despite the failed negotiation with Hitler for Spain to enter the Second World War (Crumbaugh and Santiáñez 33).

-The Catholic Church contributed to controlling the population of schools and churches by publishing lists of prohibited books, repressing teachers, and reading autos de fe from the imperial and inquisitorial past (Viñas 31).
+The Catholic Church controlled education by publishing lists of prohibited books, repressing teachers, and reading autos de fe from the imperial and inquisitorial past (Viñas 31).

 Crumbaugh, Justin and Nil Santiáñez.
 Spanish Fascist Writing.
 Toronto, University of Toronto Press, 2021,